Transatlantic Tariff Tracker

 Quota: Restriction on the number of goods that can be imported into a country.

 Section 201: Section 201 of the Trade Act of 1974 allows the president to impose temporary duties and other trade measures if the US International Trade Commission (ITC) determines a surge in imports is a substantial cause or threat of serious injury to a US industry.
-This requires an investigation.
+This triggers an investigation.

 Section 232: Section 232 of the Trade Act of 1962 allows the president to adjust imports if the Department of Commerce finds certain products are imported in such quantities or under such circumstances as to threaten to impair US national security.
-This requires an investigation.
+This triggers an investigation.

 Section 301: Section 301 of the Trade Act of 1974 allows the US to respond to unfair foreign trade practices.
 The USTR can use this section to investigate and retaliate against foreign governments that restrict US commerce.
 It allows USTR to suspend trade agreements or impose import restrictions if a trading partner violates a trade agreement or engages in discriminatory or unreasonable practices that burden or restrict US commerce.
-This requires an investigation.
+This triggers an investigation.

 Supply Chain: The raw materials, intermediate products, facilities, and transportation needed to manufacture and move a product from a supplier to a customer.